 Secondly, go for a run occasionally and make short sprints.
 Even if you do it once a week, you will see an improvement in the speed of the ping pong table after a while.
-Here it is important for the body to get used to these short and fast movements.
+The body needs to get used to these short and fast movements here.

-Moreover, good footwork is extremely important for your progress.
-Regardless of the level of the game and age, every player can improve their movement and thus raise the level of the game.
-Ping pong robots are quite expensive, but for footwork and basic skills, there are really affordable ones.
+For example, the Power Pong Omega robot is quite expensive, but for footwork and basic skills, there are affordable ones.
 See the ratings and features of the best and cheapest robots in our section Ping Pong Robots Under $ 500.

 One way to increase the safety of holding the ball is to practice it.
 Sometimes it is boring to pass the ball many times without a final point.

 However, it is vital to gain self-confidence and make the opponent make the first mistake.
-There are, of course, attractive and faster points, but most often, those players who transfer one ball more to the table win.
+There are attractive and faster points, but most often, those players who transfer one ball more to the table win.

 Exercises for transferring as many balls on the table as possible

-Firstly, when warming up the forehand and backhand sides, do not immediately increase the shots, but switch as much as you can.
+When warming up the forehand and backhand sides, do not immediately increase the shots, but switch as much as you can.
 If your partner or opponent does the same, still look at yourself and do what is best for you.
-Also, as an exercise, it can be pimping all over the table with movement.
+Also, it can be pimping all over the table with movement as an exercise.
 You ask the opponent to do such an exercise without anyone entering with a topspin.
 This way, you will get the safety of pimping.

-Secondly, in training, the first exercise after warming up must be dedicated to safety.
+Secondly, the first exercise after warming up must be dedicated to safety in training.
 This means that the goal will be to do as many rounds of the same thing as possible.
-For example, if you do 2 times forehand plus one backhand, then practice it as many times as possible without stopping.
+For example, if you do two times forehand plus one backhand, then practice it as many times as possible without stopping.